maxxu05/pulseppg/README.md

 ## Acknowledgements

-We are very grateful for the robust PPG foundation evaluation framework, originally laid by the [PaPaGei](https://github.com/Nokia-Bell-Labs/papagei-foundation-model) codebase, which we used extensively to benchmark against.
+We are very grateful for the [PaPaGei](https://github.com/Nokia-Bell-Labs/papagei-foundation-model) codebase for constructing a robust PPG FM evaluation framework, which we used extensively to benchmark against.
 Thank you!